ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 basic = rectangle(10, 20);
 ```

-And to do so, we need to add the rotation paramter.
+And to do so, we need to add the rotation parameter.

 ------
 ```java [8]